IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

    ```
 1. Run the **UID2SDKDevelopmentApp** app scheme.

-(**GWH__SW I'm not sure if this whole section should be the procedure, rather than just steps 1 and 2?**)
+(**GWH__SW_from_meeting: step 3 is the checkbox, then enter email or phone number. then that's the procedure.?**)

-When you've started the application, ensure the **Client Side** checkbox is checked, then enter an email or phone number, and it will make the following UID2 SDK API call that sends a request to the UID2 service to generate an identity and resulting token for the email/phone input:
+When you've started the app, ensure the **Client Side** checkbox is checked, then enter an email or phone number.
+The sample app makes the following UID2 SDK API call that sends a request to the UID2 service to generate an identity and resulting token for the email/phone input:

 #### For Android:
 `UID2Manager.getInstance().generateIdentity()`